 Ah, the houseplant.
 Where would we be without it?
-Giving us a beautiful leafy environment, fresh flowers, a relaxing backdrop, and even oxygen, having plants in our homes is an important part of improving our quality of life.
-You know who also loves houseplants?
+Giving us a beautiful leafy environment, fresh flowers, a relaxing backdrop, and even oxygen having plants in our homes is an important part of improving our quality of life.
+Do you know who also loves houseplants?
 Pests.
 Not only are pets unpleasant to think about, but they can harm and even kill your plants.
 Here are some ways to spot houseplant pests before they do any harm.

 Powdery white in appearance — and resembling tiny moths — whiteflies can infest a plant, stunting its growth, and turning the leaves yellow.
 If you don’t notice the whiteflies on the plant itself, one way to know if a plant is infested is if the plant is disturbed, you’ll see a white cloud as the whiteflies flutter about before resettling on the plant.
 Spraying with water will kill or dislodge the whiteflies, and if that doesn’t work, then spraying with insecticidal soap should rid you of the problem.

 Simply keeping track of your plants’ health should be enough to keep them safe from pests.
-If, however, the problem is particularly severe — or persists over time — and you require pest control in Middletown, NY, call Garrie Pest Control at (800) 339-0351.
+If, however, the problem is particularly severe — or persists over time — and you require pest control in Middletown, NY, call Garrie Pest Control.
 We’ve been helping families eliminate their pests since 1972, and offer comprehensive pest control solutions designed to keep your home free from unwanted houseguests.
-Give us a call today!